echujon/arielsdoodles/content/clowder.md

 - Whenever you have fewer than your full hand size, immediately draw from Stray Kitties until you reach it
 - **Example (2-3 players):** Complete a clowder (play 4 cards) → draw 4 cards to return to 7 total

-**If Stray Kitties is empty:**
-- You cannot draw new cards
-- Game continues until an end trigger is met

 ## Turn Structure